gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 ### PROTECTED state

-Compliant to {{I-D.westerlund-tsvwg-sctp-crypto-chunk}}.
+In the PROTECTED state the currently active DTLS connection is used for protection operation of the payload of SCTP chunks in each packet per below specification.
+When necessary to meet requirements on periodic re-authentication of the peer and establishment of new forward secrecy keys a new parallel DTSL connection is established as further specified in {{parallel-dtls}}.

+### SHUTDOWN states

+When the SCTP association leaves the ESTABLISHED state per {{RFC9260}}
+to be shutdown the DTLS connection is kept and continues to protect the SCTP packet payloads through the shutdown process.
+If necessary even new DTLS connections can be established if necessary to maintain the protection of the SCTP packet.
+Although it is recommended to avoid establishing new DTLS connection if not necessary to be able to conclude the shutdown process.

+When the assocation reaches the CLOSED state as part of the SCTP association closing process all DTLS connections that existed are terminated without furhter transmissions, i.e. DTLS Close_Notify is not transmitted.

 ## DTLS Connection Handling {#dtls-connection-handling}

-It's up to CRYPTO chunk Handler to manage SCTP Connection and the related DCI.
+It's up to CRYPTO chunk handler to manage the DTLS connections and their related DCI.

 ### Add a New DTLS Connection {#add-dtls-connection}

-Either peers can add a new DTLS connection to the current SCTP Association at any time, but no more than 2 DTLS connection can exist at the same time.
-The new DCI value shall be the last active DCI increased by one modulo 4, this makes the attempt to create a new DTLS connection to use the same, known, value of DCI from both peers so that DTLS can solve race conditions on DCI.
+Either peer can add a new DTLS connection to the SCTP association at any time, but no more than 2 DTLS connections can exist at the same time.
+The new DCI value shall be the last active DCI increased by one modulo 4, this makes the attempt to create a new DTLS connection to use the same, known, value of DCI from both peers.
 A new handshake will be initiated by DTLS using the new DCI.
 Details of the handshake are described in {{dtls-handshake}}.

+As either endpoint can initiate a DTLS handshake at the same time, either endpoint may receive a DTLS ClientHello message when it has sent its own ClientHello.
+In this case the ClientHello from the endpoint that had the DTLS Client role in the establishment of the previous DTLS connection shall be continued to be processed and the other dropped.

-When the handshake has been completed successfully, the new DTLS Connection will be possible to use for traffic, if the handshake is not completed successfully, the new DCI value will not be considered and a next attempt will reuse that DCI.
+When the handshake has been completed successfully, the new DTLS connection will be possible to use for traffic, if the handshake is not completed successfully, the new DCI value will not be considered and a next attempt will reuse that DCI.

 ### Remove an existing DTLS Connection {#remove-dtls-connection}

-Either peers can remove a DTLS connection from the current SCTP Association.
+Either peers can initialize the remove a DTLS connection from the current SCTP association when it no longer the active one, i.e. when a newer DTLS connection is in use.
+It is RECOMMENDED to not initiate removal until at least one SCTP packet protected by the new DTLS connection has been received, and any transmitted packets protected using the new DTLS connection has been acknowledge, alternatively one Maxium Segment Lifetime (120 seconds) has passed since the last SCTP packet protected by the old DTLS connection was transmitted.

+The closing of the DTLS connection when the SCTP association is in PROTECTED state is done by having the DTLS connection send a DTLS Close_Alert.
+Note the difference in process for DTLS 1.2 and DTLS 1.3.

 When DTLS closure for a DTLS connection is completed, the related DCI is released.

 ## Error Cases

-Any error in DTLS will be handled according to {{I-D.westerlund-tsvwg-sctp-crypto-chunk}}.
+As DTLS has its own error reporting mechanism by exchanging DTLS alert messages no new DTLS related cause codes are defined to use the error handling defined in {{I-D.westerlund-tsvwg-sctp-crypto-chunk}}.

+When DTLS encounters an error it may report that issue using DTLS alert message to its peer by putting the created DTLS record in a CRYPTO chunk and issuing an SCTP packet.
+This is independent of what to do in realtion to the SCTP association.
+Depending on the severance of the error different paths can be the result:

+   A: Non-critical
+   : the DTLS connection can continue to protect the SCTP association.
+In this case the issue may be worth reporting to the peer using a DTLS alert message, or a way forward is to perform a rekeying.

+   B: Critical, but recoverable by creating a new DTLS connection.
+   : In
+   cases the DTLS connection fails fatally one can attempt to establish a new DTLS connection.

+   C: Critical, non-recoverable but not immediately fatal.
+   : If the
+   error requires termination of the SCTP association but allows for sending some additional packets.
+Then this critical issue MUST be reported to the SCTP association so that it can send an ERROR chunk with the Error in Protection cause code without any extra cause code, combined with an ABORT chunk.
+This will terminate the SCTP association immediately and speeding up any re-establishments.

+   D: Critical, non-recoverable and immediately fatal.
+   : If the DTLS
+   connection fails so that no furhter data can be proteced (i.e. either sent or recevied) with maintained security and establishing a new DTLS connection will not address the failure then the protection engine will have to indicate this to the Crypto Chunk handler so it can perform a one sides SCTP association termination.
+This will lead to an eventual SCTP association timeout in the peer.

 # DTLS Considerations